 I wish more essential oil companies would include shelf life information when selling their products.
 This would help the buyer know how quickly to use up their product.
 Because essential oils can be costly, many people covet their aromatics, saving them for special occasions.
 This can be a waste of oil and an injustice to both the product and the buyer.

-- Ask your essential oil seller if they can tell you when their essential oils were distilled.
+- Ask your essential oil supplier if they can tell you when their essential oils were distilled.
 If they have a relationship with their supplier, they will absolutely know this.
-They should know the year and season.
-If not, find a new seller.
-This is something a reputable and serious essential oil company should know.
+They should know both the year and season.
+If not, find a new supplier!
+This is something every reputable and serious essential oil company should know.
 I only buy essential oils from suppliers who can demonstrate this kind of transparency.

-- Learn about essential oil “notes”.
-This isn’t the most precise way of determining shelf life, but is very helpful.
-See below.
+This isn’t the most precise way of determining an essential oil shelf life, but it’s helpful.